 A firewall is a program that prevents outsiders from accessing data on a private network.
 Make sure that it is enabled on every machine including staff that may work from home.

-5. Make back-up copies of important business information and data
+- Make backup copies of important business information and data

 Be sure to regularly back up data on all computers, including word documents, spreadsheets, financials, and human resources files.
 Have this process automated if possible, or at least weekly.
 Be sure to store the data offsite or in a cloud.